List of movements that dispute the legitimacy of a reigning monarch: Conclavists

 The many groups of conclavists all hold the position that a conclave (outside the authority of the Holy See, sometimes consisting entirely of laymen) can be convened to elect a new Pope, and at that point cease to be sedevacantists.
 Palmarians are one such group, and another is the followers of David Bawden (whose conclave included his own mother) and of Rogelio del Rosario Martinez after the former's death: referred to as Popes Michael I and Michael II respectively.

 Sedevacantism

-Sedevacantism holds that the former pope, Francis, was illegitimate.
+Sedevacantism holds that the current pope is illegitimate.
 More generally, sedevacantists believe that the Chair of Saint Peter has been vacant since the death of Pope Pius XII in 1958 or Pope John XXIII in 1963 and that subsequent holders of the papal throne have not been true popes.
 This movement is largely driven by opposition to liturgical reforms introduced by the Second Vatican Council, especially replacement of the Tridentine Mass with the Mass of Paul VI and authorizing the saying of the Mass in vernacular languages rather than ecclesiastical Latin.